 Policy and legislation in Scotland

-More recently, the Scottish Parliament has acquired new powers of welfare and social security, which will come into force very soon.
+More recently, the Scottish Parliament has acquired new powers of welfare and social security, which includes disability and carer benefits.

 The primary law that affects carers in Scotland is called the Carers (Scotland) Act.
-It will be implemented from April 2018 and will replace parts of existing legislation that supports unpaid carers.
-The Act will make it simpler for carers to be identified as needing support with their caring role, and will make getting this support easier too.
+It has been implemented since April 2018 and replaces previous legislation that supports unpaid carers.
+The Act makes it simpler for carers to be identified as needing support with their caring role, and makes getting this support easier too.

-Carers’ assessments will be known as Adult Carer Support Plans (for adults) and Young Carer Statements (for young carers under 18).
-Both of these will focus more on how the caring role is affecting the person, rather than the number of hours spent caring.
+Carers’ assessments have been replaced in Scotland by Adult Carer Support Plans (for adults) and Young Carer Statements (for young carers under 18).
+Both of these focus more on how the caring role is affecting the person, rather than the number of hours spent caring.

 Each local authority must also maintain or establish an information and advice service for carers.
 The services must provide information and advice about certain topics, including carers’ rights, income maximisation, advocacy, bereavement support, and emergency and future care planning.